2024–25 BYU Cougars men's basketball team

 The 2024–25 BYU Cougars men's basketball team represented Brigham Young University during the 2024–25 NCAA Division I men's basketball season.
 The Cougars were led by first-year head coach Kevin Young and played their home games at Marriott Center in Provo, Utah as second-year members of the Big 12 Conference.

+The BYU Cougars drew an average home attendance of 17,054, the 7th-highest of all college basketball teams.

 Previous season

 The Cougars finished the 2023–24 season 23–11, 10–8 in Big 12 play to finish in a tie for fifth place.
 As the No. 5 seed in the Big 12 tournament, they defeated UCF in the second round before losing to Texas Tech.
 They received an at-large bid to the NCAA tournament as the No. 6 seed in the East region.
 The Cougars lost in the first round to Duquesne.

 On April 12, 2024, head coach Mark Pope left the school to take the head coaching position at Kentucky.

 The season marked the first for BYU as members of the Big 12, having left the West Coast conference to join the Big 12 on July 1, 2023.